Glossary

 Action

-An Action is a specific type of instruction that is sent to client devices which can be used to modify the state of the target device.
+An Action is a specific type of Instruction that is sent to client devices which can be used to modify the state of the target device.
 For example, setting a registry key, killing a process, deleting a file.
-Whereas a Question is an instruction that requests information from the target device, but does not change its state.
+Whereas a Question is an Instruction that requests information from the target device, but does not change its state.
+Generally an Action needs to undergo an approval process before it is sent.

 Agent